 In this family, we LOVE to play in the snow.
-What we don't love is the aftermath.
-Soggy gloves and damp boots.
-This winter we discovered the Eco Glove Dryer and it's a better way to dry wet gloves...and mittens, and boots, and running shoes!
+We ski, we hike, we play with the puppy -- all things that leave our snow gear cold and wet.
+While we are all about PLAY, what we don't love is the aftermath: soggy gloves and damp boots.
+This winter we discovered the Eco Dryer and it's a better way to dry wet gloves...and mittens, and boots, and running shoes!

 Since winter doesn't seem to want to let up on us, I thought it was time to share this eco-friendly ski mom trend.
-The Green Glove Dryer was dreamed up by a Mom Boss, Karen Smoots.
+The Eco Dryer was dreamed up by a Mom Boss, Karen Smoots.
 Like most inventions, this one was created out of necessity.

 Karen's New England family was outdoors all the time in the snow and during mud season.
 They had fun.
 They got wet.
 As Karen says, "We were tired of stinky, wet gloves every morning!
 Laying them on our vents just didn't work."

 Karen was looking for a more eco-friendly option than sticking everything in the dryer or using an expensive electric boot dryer.
 She wanted a simple solution that would get those pesky spots INSIDE THE GLOVES and in the toes of shoes, dry overnight.

 How this Glove Dryer Works

 The Eco Dryer was born.
 The plastic device works with your heating system to get air where it's needed.
 The key of the design is ventilation.
 Karen mastered a design that gets air into the gloves and boots efficiently without draining the electric grid.

 Setting Up the Eco Dryer

 Karen sent me a model to test and I was hooked.
 It's a "snap" to assemble and works with your floor vents to quickly dry out your snowy gear.
 Once the Eco Dryer is assembled, it's just a matter of finding a heat and air source to work with.